zac-k/phaseimaging/README.md

 # phaseimaging

 ## Introduction
 This library provides a variety of functions related to phase imaging.
-Some of the included functions can be used to process experimental images, but I have also included functions to simulate these images.
+Additionally, classes and their associated methods are included for if an object-oriented approach is preferred.
+Some of the included functions and methods can be used to process experimental images, but I have also included functions to simulate these images.
 For experimental data, pre-processing will be required for meaningful results.
 In the future, I will add image registration and other preprocessing functions to enable perfoming all steps after image acquisition using only this library.

 Note that although I have coded most of the functions to allow for rectangular images and specimen arrays, most of my testing has used square and cubic arrays, so there is a potential for bugs if you are using rectangular arrays.
 Please let me know if you experience any issues with any of the functions.